cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 * logwatcher.py script observes cc.log files like a 'tail -f' command, but it does not lose file control if the cc.log file is rotated to cc.log.1 or .*

-2. fg-logparser (FGParser.py) parses log messages and stores metric values into FG Cloud Metrics db.
+2. fg-logparser (CMParser.py) parses log messages and stores metric values into CM Cloud Metrics db.

 3. Daily update::